2adapt/template-for-monorepo/README.md

 ### 3.1 - Install and configure TailwindCSS@3 for the SvelteKit app

 NOTE: this is necessary only if we used `create-svelte` (that is, for svelte@4).
-The `sv` cli will use the new version of tailwindcss (v4) that doesn't need a configuration file
+The `sv` cli will use the new version of tailwindcss (v4) that doesn't need a configuration file.
+It will also install the typography and forms plugins.
 - https://tailwindcss.com/blog/tailwindcss-v4#first-party-vite-plugin
 - https://tailwindcss.com/blog/tailwindcss-v4#css-first-configuration